bocoup/web-platform-contribution-guide/CONTRIBUTING.md

   breaks won't be visible in the rendered version of the guide; see [Semantic Linefeeds](https://rhodesmill.org/brandon/2012/one-sentence-per-line/) for the rationale behind this convention

+The `lint.sh` script checks for the above conventions.
+You can run it before building as follows:

+    ./lint.sh && make html